MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '>= tfs-2013'
-ms.date: 09/21/2018
+ms.date: 11/08/2018
 ---

 # Create a project

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-You add another project to establish a repository for source code and a place for a group of developers and teams to plan, track progress, and collaborate on building software solutions.
-Each project you add provides boundaries to isolate data from other projects and must be managed and structured to support your business needs.
-To learn more about projects and when or when not to add one, see [About projects and scaling your organization](about-projects.md).
+Create a project to establish a repository for source code, where a group of developers and teams can plan, track progress, and collaborate on building software solutions.
+Each project you create provides boundaries to isolate data from other projects and must be managed and structured to support your business needs.
+To learn more about projects and when or when not to create one, see [About projects and scaling your organization](about-projects.md).

 > [!NOTE]
-> This article is about adding a project to an Azure DevOps organization or a Team Foundation Service project collection.
+> This article is about creating a project in Azure DevOps or a Team Foundation Server.
 If instead you want to create an Azure DevOps Project, see [Azure DevOps Project](/azure/devops-project/).

 <!---Projects differ from [software application projects or solutions](https://msdn.microsoft.com/library/zfzh36t7.aspx). -->